pranavgore09/simpleNodeServer/README.md

 # simpleNodeServer
 Most simple form of JSON responder Node server

-Clone the repository
+Clone the repository.

-`CD` to the directory
+`CD` to the directory.

-mase sure you have node installed. run `node app.js`
+run `node app.js`